 The American Archivist

-The American Archivist is published semi-annually by the Society of American Archivists, both in print (ISSN 0360-9081) and online.
-It seeks to reflect thinking about theoretical and practical developments in the archival profession, particularly in North America; about the relationships between archivists and the creators and users of archives; and about cultural, social, legal, and technological developments that affect the nature of recorded information and the need to create and maintain it.
-It is a refereed journal.
+Established in 1938, The American Archivist is the leading publication in the archives field.
+Published semi-annually by the Society of American Archivists, this refereed journal is available online.
+The journal seeks to reflect thinking about theoretical and practical developments in the archival profession, particularly in North America; about the relationships between archivists and the creators and users of archives; and about cultural, social, legal, and technological developments that affect the nature of recorded information and the need to create and maintain it.
+Interested in contributing?
+Read the submission guidelines.